samimaftabahmed/WordCount/README.md

 # WordCount

-To count the words in a file using Map Reduce
+To count the words in a file using Map Reduce of Hadoop